 To get started making felt embellishments for your fall-themed scrapbook pages, you will want to save this Fall Leaves Pattern to your computer.
-Click on the image and then right click on the full size image so that you can select "save as."
+Right-click on the full-size image so that you can select "save as."
 After you have saved the file to your computer, you will want to insert it into a word processing document so that you can re-size and print it.
-I printed it out in four different sizes so that I would have some variety, when I started making my... leaves.
-For more ideas for using this pattern be sure to read Rebecca's Fall Leaf Scrapbook Page Idea.
-This page shows cardstock leaves with machine stitching for the vein down the middle of each one.
+I printed it out in four different sizes so that I would have some variety when I started making my leaves.

 02 of 07

 Cut the Felt